 When in doubt, turn to the paper.
 If a fact can be supported by the data, you should be able to find a quote or passage from the paper that states it.
 Publishing is not just a way of life for researchers, it's a career necessity.
-How often we publish, and how influential our publications are effects who wants to work with us, and how likely we are to get grant money to continue our work.
-It's so important that we joke about our Erodos Number, and keep track of our citation counts.
-The best way to get our peers to read our papers is to make the results and data as compelling as possible, which includes making the biggest and strongest claims that are supported by the data.
+How often we publish, and how influential our publications are effects who wants to work with us, and how likely we are to get grant money to continue our work.6 The best way to get our peers to read our papers is to make the results and data as compelling as possible, which includes making the biggest and strongest claims that are supported by the data.
 If a claim can be made from the data, it's a safe bet it'll be stated in the paper.

 *Disclaimer: My PhD is in computer science.
 I have written and read my share of papers in computer science, and am using the same principles to read these medical studies, but I have no medical training.